Skip to main content

 7 mentions Positive Neutral Negative

 The music in the game is widely praised for its emotional impact and seamless integration with the storytelling, enhancing each scene effectively.
-The soundtrack is described as beautiful, masterful, and a standout feature alongside the distinctive art style.
-It plays a crucial role in conveying the narrative, particularly given the game's lack of dialogue.
+The soundtrack is described as beautiful, heartwarming, and a standout feature that complements the distinct art style, particularly shining in the end credits.
+Overall, the music plays a crucial role in delivering the game's emotional and artistic experience.

-• “The soundtrack is phenomenal, masterfully used scene by scene to really sell the impact of the moment, and the end credit music is a masterpiece.”
+• “The soundtrack is phenomenal; it is masterfully used scene by scene to really sell the impact of the moment happening, and the end credit music is a masterpiece.”

 • “An emotional short story paired with beautiful, watercolor-inspired art and a lovely soundtrack.”